rkejriw/cse15l-lab-reports/LabReport1.md

 ## Trying Some Commands

-* Now we should try using some commands
+* Now we should try using some commands.
 * Here are some commands you can try:
   - `cd ~`
   - `cd`